telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 >tip If you only need to capture remote traffic, then there is no need to install the Fiddler CA on the Fiddler host machine.
 You only need to download and install the Fiddler CA on the remote device.
 Once the proxy configuration is in place, Fiddler Everywhere will automatically capture and decrypt the remote HTTPS traffic.

-Below you will find some detailed guides for different scenarios:
+Below, you will find some detailed guides for different scenarios:

 [Learn more on how to capture traffic from an Android device here...]({%slug capture-mobile-android-traffic%})